 We want to give you the best possible service.
 Calling a helpline can be scary, so this section lets you know what to expect and hopefully eases any worries you have.

 Absolutely.
-Any and all details of phone calls and instant messenger chats are kept fully confidential.
+Any and all details of phone calls and instant messenger chats are kept confidential.
 We do not hold any of your personal information and we do not discuss any of our calls.
 Volunteers will never ask for personal details from you.
 However, there are exceptional circumstances when these principles don’t apply, for more details and exceptions, please see our Privacy and Confidentiality Policy.

 There are always two volunteers present during a call.
 One volunteer will be receiving your call, speaking and listening to you, whilst the other is listening to the call via earpiece.
 Having a second volunteer present is crucial to us providing quality control for our service, and also enables us to support our volunteers.
 The second (listening) volunteer will not be able to speak during your call.
 Your call will never be recorded.